DIY Solar Panels for Air Heating: How it Works

 The air can not escape outside of the can walls which helps to avoid deposition of dust and fogging onto Plexiglas inner side.
 The following image shows a simplified sketch of all elements of the DIY solar panels for air heating

 Ok, let`s summarize: Fan draws cool air from the room.
 The air goes through the filter and passes a one-way-pass-valve, which ultimately goes into the bottom hole through the aluminum insulated pipe.
 For the purpose of directing and distributing air through the solar panel, there are separate suction boxes made of aluminum sheet 1 mm (0.04 inches).
 These boxes are located on the lower and upper part of structure.
 The bottom of the collector’s box has a purpose to channel the air into the tunnels made out of pop cans.
 Here, the heated air coming from the cans, goes toward the output which is located in the upper corner of the room which we are heating.

 This solar air heating system is not able to accumulate heat / solar energy produced.
-When it’s sunny, the solar collector produces heat, but it is necessary that it be immediately used for heating the air inside the housing.
-If it is not sunny, you need to interrupt the supply of air in the solar collector, because otherwise the room began to cool (valve).
+When it’s sunny, the solar collector produces heat, but it is necessary to immediately use that energy for home heating.
+If it is not sunny, you need to disable solar collector air supply, because otherwise the room will began to cool down.